Pregnancy Weight Gain

 If your gestational weight gain is above the recommended levels, your midwife may suggest making some changes so that you gain weight more steadily.

-Being overweight before and during pregnancy can put you at greater risk of developing high blood pressure and gestational diabetes.
-It can also increase your likelihood of premature delivery and birth complications, plus breastfeeding problems, such as being unable to initiate or sustain it5.
+While most women who are overweight have a straightforward pregnancy and birth, and have healthy babies6, being overweight before and during pregnancy can put you at greater risk of developing high blood pressure and gestational diabetes.
+It can also increase your likelihood of premature delivery and birth complications, as well as problems initiating or sustaining breastfeeding7.

 Being underweight in pregnancy

-Foods containing healthy fats are an excellent source of calories and nutrients.
-Avocados, nuts and seeds are ideal.
-Wholegrain varieties of bread and pasta deliver slow-release energy and a healthy serving of fibre9.
+Eating small meals and healthy snacks throughout the day will provide the constant nourishment your baby needs.
+Foods containing healthy fats, such as avocados, nuts and seeds, are an excellent source of calories and nutrients.
+Wholegrain varieties of bread and pasta deliver slow-release energy and a healthy serving of fibre.